dev-ladmusician/EARTH/README.md

 # WEB PROGRAMMING FINAL PROJECT
-open source for the amount of use ur smart switch.
+javascript graph open source library for the amount of use ur smart switch.
 <br>
 get the amount of use graph reactive html code library for iot smart switch.
 <br>